Tower CONTROLLER

 2.3.
 Establishing the Sequence

-The tower typically receives departing aircraft from the Ground controller in a random sequence, usually just before reaching the holding point of the active runway.
+The Tower typically receives departing aircraft from the Ground controller in a random sequence, usually just before reaching the holding point of the active runway.
 If another runway must be crossed on the way to the active runway, the handover can occur earlier.

 In air traffic control, the "first come, first served" principle generally applies.
 This means that the first aircraft at the runway is allowed to take off first.
-However, the tower may deviate from this principle to minimize average delay.
+However, the Tower may deviate from this principle to minimize average delay.

 The arrival sequence, on the other hand, is predetermined for IFR traffic as the aircraft in the final approach are handed over by the Approach controller, and the Tower cannot alter this sequence.
 However, the Tower has authority over VFR traffic and can, for example, determine which VFR aircraft should fit into which IFR gap.
 Additionally, the Tower can establish a landing sequence for multiple VFR aircraft.